sandoche/Surfable-app/README.md

   icon: 'https://lh3.googleusercontent.com/wIf3HtczQDjHzHuu7vezhqNs0zXAG85F7VmP7nhsTxO3OHegrVXlqIh_DWBYi86FTIGk',
 },
 ```
 5. Note that omitting one of the fields will take the default value from Google Play.
-You can for example omit the icon field, or the title.
+You can for example omit the icon field, and the logo will be retrieved from Google Play.
 6. Then just do a pull request

 ### Add a website that does not exist

 If a website could not be found in Google Play, it needs to be added manually.
 1. Edit the following file [`src/data/websites.js`](/src/data/websites.js)
-2. Check if the URL you would like to add does not exist, if it does edit the object if it does not add to the array, a new object like the following:
+2. Check if the URL you would like to add does not exist, if it does edit the object, if it does not exist, add a new object like below to the array:
 ```js
 {
   title: 'Kanbanote',